Cusco Cathedral: Iglesia del Triunfo

-The Church of Triumph, to use its English translation, was built in 1538, just three years after the conquistadores settled in Cusco.
+The Iglesia del Triunfo or, in English, Church of the Triumph, was built in 1538, just three years after the conquistadores settled in Cusco.
 It was built over Suntur Wasi, which was an Inca ceremonial building adjoining the palace of Viracocha, in a similar way to the way that the cathedral is now adjoined to the earlier Iglesia del Triunfo.

 The name of the Church of Triumph derives from the history of the Spanish settlers in Cusco.
 At one point, presumably between 1533, and 1536, the Spanish were cornered by a besieging army of Incas, led by Manko Inka.
 The final stand for the Spanish was in the Suntur Wasi, before its demolition, and just as it seemed that they were on the verge of defeat, the Spanish miraculously managed to drive back the Incas.
 The Catholic conquistadores attributed this victory to Saint James the Greater (the patron saint of Spain), who was reported at the time to descend from heaven to drive back the Incas.
 This is why the church is called the Church of Triumph, and also why there is a statue of St. James atop a horse within the Church, depicting him slaying an Inca.